Gur0v/zeptofetch/README.md

 - glibc, musl, or compatible
 - GCC or Clang

 WSL2 support is limited.
-BSD, macOS, and Termux are not.
+BSD, macOS, and Termux are not supported.

 ---